-Ah the supplement industry, full of hype and claims to attract your attention.
-Weight gain protein supplements, fat blockers, creatine… the list goes on and on.
-From my experience though, what actually increases daily performance (whether it be athletic performance or just day to day stuff) is clean living.
+Guy: Ah the supplement industry, full of hype and claims to attract your attention.
+Weight gain protein supplements, fat blockers, skinny teas… the list goes on and on.
+From my experience though, what actually increases everyday performance (whether it be athletic performance or just day to day stuff) is clean living.

 I also find self-experimentation a great way to see if supplements actually work.
 Without undergoing rigorous blood tests etc, most of the time it’s hard to tell whether the pill you pop or supplement you take is actually doing you any favours.

 But if there’s one supplement I take without fail, which I truly notice after a few days if I run out and haven’t taken it… it’s fish oil.
 And here’s why I think it’s liquid gold.

 The importance of fatty acids

 It never used to occur to me how important essential fatty acids really are.
 Yes, you’d often here ‘eat your good fats’, but what exactly did that mean?
 Add extra olive oil on your salad?
 The more I’ve delved in to understanding fatty acids and increased my daily amount, the more I’ve been consistent and the better I have felt in general.

 We’ve all heard of the omega fats.
 There’s omega 3, 6 and 9.
 But our western diet is overloaded with omega-6, when it’s actually omega-3’s we need the most of.
 If you eat a typical western diet there’s a good chance you could be deficient.
 There are now links with deficiency in essential omega-3 fatty acids to many modern diseases, weight problems, affective disorder and learning disabilities.

 What is omega-3 fatty acid?